 - in DL slot nD, otherwise

-only in a HARQ-ACK codebook that the UE includes in a PUCCH or PUSCH transmission in slot n+k, where n is a UL slot overlapping with the end of the PDSCH reception in DL slot nD and k is a number of slots indicated by the PDSCH-to-HARQ_feedback timing indicator field in a corresponding DCI format or provided by dl-DataToUL-ACK if the PDSCH-to-HARQ_feedback timing indicator field is not present in the DCI format.
+only in a HARQ-ACK codebook that the UE includes in a PUCCH or PUSCH transmission in slot n+k, where n is the last UL slot overlapping with DL slot nD and k is a number of slots indicated by the PDSCH-to-HARQ_feedback timing indicator field in a corresponding DCI format or provided by dl-DataToUL-ACK if the PDSCH-to-HARQ_feedback timing indicator field is not present in the DCI format.
 If the UE reports HARQ-ACK information for the PDSCH reception in a slot other than slot n+k, the UE sets a value for each corresponding HARQ-ACK information bit to NACK.

 < Unchanged parts are omitted >